 Bunnies have a strong natural instinct to adapt their environment, usually by chewing things.
-If your bunny decides it want to chew a hole in your curtains, then saying No! may not work.
-It can help however if used alongside other bunny proofing so here is a guide to help get it right.
+If your bunny decides it wants to chew a hole in your curtains, then saying a gentle but firm No! may prove successful in changing behaviour.
+So here is a guide to getting discipline right without causing any stress.

 The first thing to do is keep calm, you should never shout at or hit or scare your bunny.
 It could cause harm and is likely to make them timid or even aggressive towards you.

 Only tell you bunny off when you catch them red handed.
-If you leave it to long afterwards, they may not understand.
+If you leave it too long afterwards, they may not understand.

 When you want to tell your bunny off say their name firmly then a No!
 If they keep going back to it then take them away from the situation for a 5 minute and direct them towards some other toys.

-Bunnies love to customize their environment especially if it's something they can do by chew on it.
-Unfortunate your curtains may lie right in your bunnies path so it's only natural for them to want to add tailor it to their needs.
-If your bunny chews your curtains, then one thing you can do to help is keep them distracted else ware with some alternatives to chew on and explore.
+Bunnies love to customize their environment especially if it's something they can do by chewing and eating it.
+Unfortunately your curtains may lie right in your bunnies path so it's only natural for them to want to tailor it to suit them.
+One of the best ways to avoid this unwanted behaviour is to keep them distracted elsewhere with some alternatives to chew on and explore.
 Hopefully with this and some other bunny roofing you can keep your bunny out of trouble.

-There are loads of different tunnel and tent toys for bunnies.
+There are also loads of different tunnels and tent toys for bunnies.
+Bunnies tend to run around behind curtains where damage can build up undetected.
+Cloth tunnels are collapsible, lightweight and can be left out to encourage your bunny into the room.
 Try a few out and see if your bunny adopts one.
-When you find your bunny interfering with your curtains encourage them to play in their toy with a few treats.
+When you find your bunny interfering with your curtains encourage them to play in their toy with a few treats instead.